sph-mn/sph-db/other/documentation/considerations.md

 * delete/insert might both happen on the same or concurrent transactions
 * data for a deleted type could be inserted
 * data becomes inaccessible and wastes space
-* if type id is ever reused, previously existing data becomes accessible again. this can be confusing in the new data model. sensitive data can become re-accessible with inadequate treatment
+* if type id is ever reused, previously existing data becomes accessible again. this can be confusing in the new user data model. sensitive data can become re-accessible with inadequate treatment
 * option - selected
   * delete all data with the new type id when a new type is created
 * option